marios-code-path/demo-chat/chat-service-cassandra/README.md

         text    varchar,
         msg_time timestamp,
         visible Boolean,
-        PRIMARY KEY (topic_id, msg_time, msg_id))
+        PRIMARY KEY (topic_id, msg_id))
     WITH CLUSTERING ORDER BY (msg_time DESC, msg_id DESC);

-If you noticed, I created a compound Key using `topic_id`, `msg_time`, and `msg_id` that enforces order in cluster and allows us to find all messages for a specific topic in the order it was given.
+If you noticed, I created a compound Key using `topic_id` and `msg_id` that enforces order in cluster and allows us to find all messages for a specific topic in the order it was given.
-(NOTE: We will eventually fill streams with this data, but just keep that in mind for future articles).

-Finally, to enable `user_id` specific indexing, I created the following table:

-    CREATE TABLE chat_message_user (
-        msg_id TIMEUUID,
-        user_id UUID,
-        topic_id UUID,
-        text    varchar,
-        msg_time timestamp,
-        visible Boolean,
-        PRIMARY KEY (user_id, msg_time, msg_id))
-    WITH CLUSTERING ORDER BY (msg_time DESC, msg_id DESC);

 This wraps it up for DDL.
 We can now concentrate on query operations in the next article - [Cassandra Repositories, or how not to do them]()